bundle

 Tip

-It's a good idea to confirm the bundle workspace before running bind.
+It's a good idea to confirm the bundle in the workspace before running bind.

 databricks bundle deployment bind [resource-key] [resource-id]